LalatenduMohanty/cdk-minishift-rpm/cdk-minishift/README.md

-Building the RPM on Fedora 25
+Building the RPM on RHEL7
 ===============

 1. Export cdk_version to env